ea409/twins_hic/readme.md

 ## Installation and Testing

 ### Requirements
 Python 3.6 or higher.
 Linux/OS.
-Separate installation of hic-straw is recommended.
+Separate installation of hic-straw is recommended (v0.0.8).

 ### Installation
 clone repository and then inside the repository run the following command: